solesen1992/Movie-website/README.md

 This project was made as a part of Wexo's code challenge.
 I chose to build it using the MVC pattern (Model-View-Controller) because I have worked with it once before and wanted to challenge myself.

 It was my first time fetching and working with data from an external API that I didn’t create myself, which was a great learning experience.
-My main focus was on figuring out how to connect to The Movie Database (TMDb) API, read the JSON data, and show the right information in the application.
+My main focus was on figuring out how to connect to The Movie Database API, read the JSON data, and show the right information in the application.

 ## 🚀 How to open the file
 Open the project in Visual Studio and run it in https mode.